 Orange Ricotta cookies are like a cross between a cookie and a little cake.
 The addition of the creamy ricotta cheese makes them moist and the orange zest in the cookie batter imparts a delicate orange flavor to the cookie.
 The glaze on the cookies incorporates both fresh squeezed orange juice and orange zest.
 This not only makes for a pretty cookie, it also adds another layer of wonderful orange flavor.

-I have been making these Orange Ricotta cookies for several years as an addition to my holiday cookie platters.
-I feel like the lightness of this cookie is a good balance to the other heavier fall spiced cookies.
+Orange Ricotta Cookies make a nice addition to a holiday cookie platter.
+The lightness of this cookie is a good balance to the other heavier fall spiced cookies.

 Orange Ricotta CookiesPrint This

 - 1 teaspoon baking powder